-We at the Malmö Center for ISTDP, together with the Swedish and Danish societies for ISTDP, are thrilled to host this 2-day workshop during spring 2023, focusing on managing resistance in ISTDP.
+We at the Malmö Center for ISTDP are thrilled to welcome Jonathan Entis back to Malmö, this time during early summer 2024.
+He’ll be coming here for a 2-day conference focusing on managing resistance in ISTDP.

 In the era of evidence-based medicine, despite great efforts, the health care system fails to help many depressed and anxious patients.
 A recurring research finding is that about two thirds of patients in psychiatric care and one third of patients in primary care get no relief from treatment, even when being offered the gold standard treatment alternatives currently available.
 From the perspective of Intensive Short-term Dynamic Psychotherapy (ISTDP), much of this nonresponse is caused by multiple unaddressed ways of avoiding and/or resisting emotional closeness in the therapy situation.

-ISTDP was developed during the late 1970s and 1980s by Habib Davanloo in Montreal, Canada.
-Davanloo developed a number of novel strategies aimed at reaching the most highly defended patients, the ones who at the time were considered impossible to treat.
-Spending a lot of time watching his own recordings of therapy sessions, he tested and refined specific strategies of helping his patients see, understand and let go of highly entrenched defensive strategies, especially when those were linked to the patient’s identity (eg. highly syntonic).
+ISTDP was developed during the 1970s and 1980s by Habib Davanloo in Montreal, Canada.
+He invented a number of novel strategies aimed at reaching the most highly defended patients, the ones who at the time were considered impossible to treat.
+Spending a lot of time watching his own recordings of therapy sessions, he tested and refined specific strategies of helping his patients see, understand and let go of highly entrenched defenses, especially when those were linked to the patient’s identity (eg. highly syntonic).

 The workshop is open to licensed healthcare professionals and therapists in good standing, as well as students within these fields.

 DATE AND TIME

 June 7-8th.
 Times are roughly 9.00-17.00.
 At the end of the first day, there will be a social event.

 The event will take place in central Malmö in southern Sweden.
 You can get to Malmö conveniently by flying to Copenhagen Airport, and then taking a 20 minute train from there.
 The venue will be confirmed at a later point.